Following is the complete text of this booklet. Read it and share for free.

 Well, that “one more time” began that Christmas past and continues to this day.
 Through it all, the eyes of my heart have been opened to discover the missing message of Christmas.
 And I share it with you through but a sampling of Bible passages that follow:

 If any man is in Christ, he is a new creature

 (Paul, 2 Corinthians 5:17).

 As for my part in my relationship with Jesus, I worship Him as the Christ of God and as my Lord and Savior.
-In Him I endeavor to love and obey Him with all my heart, as I walk with Him on the path of wholeheartedness.
+In Him I endeavor to love and obey Him and the Father with all my heart, as I walk with Him on the path of wholeheartedness.